Caymanian: Languages

 English is the official language of the Cayman Islands.
 A large number of the population also converse in Spanish, as there are many mixed Caymanian families of Latin American origin.
 Tagalog is also spoken by Filipino-Caymanians and Filipino immigrants.

 Religion

 Most Caymanians identify as Christians (66.9%), with 25% belonging to no religion.
 There are also small numbers of Hindus (1.7%), Muslims (0.4%), Rastafarians (0.3%) and those of Jewish faith (0.2%).
 5.5% have not specified.

 Diaspora

 The Caymanian diaspora population is roughly around 4,000, although the true number is not securely documented.
 Most Caymanians overseas live in the United Kingdom, which would be due to the convenience of being British Overseas Territories citizens; along with many residing in the United States and Canada.
-It is common for young Caymanians to travel to these countries for further education.
+It is common for many young Caymanians to travel to these countries for further education.
+A small number also reside in Jamaica.
+With its close proximity to the islands, many Caymanian families are of Jamaican origin or have Jamaican family members.